About the techniques I use

 The word ‘Reiki’ is made up of two Japanese words, ‘Rei’ and ‘ki’, and means ‘universal life force energy’.
 It is a healing technique whereby the practitioner lays his or her hands on or above the client’s body gently and allows the life force energy to flow through the palm of his or her hands to the client.

-This energy, guided spiritually, flows wherever it is required and helps balance and heal the energies within the client’s body.
+This energy, guided physically and spiritually, flows wherever it is required and helps balance and heal the energies within the client’s body.
 It is beautifully relaxing and promotes healing throughout the body, mind, emotions and spirit, bringing calm, health and happiness.

 What is Integral Eye Movement Therapy (IEMT)?